TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestLifeCycle/Middlewares.rst

 Middlewares (Request handling)
 ==============================

-TYPO3 CMS has implemented `PSR-15`_ for handling incoming HTTP requests.
+TYPO3 has implemented `PSR-15`_ for handling incoming HTTP requests.
 The implementation within TYPO3 is often called "Middlewares", as PSR-15 consists of two interfaces where one is called :php:`Middleware`.